-The total annual direct compensation program for NEOs of the General Partner consists of three components: (1) base salary; (2) a short-term cash incentive, or STI, which is based on a percentage of annual base salary; and (3) the present value of an equity-based grant under our long-term incentive plan, or LTIP, which is based on a percentage of annual base salary.
+The total annual direct compensation program for NEOs of the General Partner consists of three components: (1) base salary; (2) a short-term cash incentive, or STI, which is based on a percentage of annual base salary; and (3) the present value of a grant of phantom units payable in cash upon vesting under our 2012 Long-Term Incentive Plan, or LTIP, which is based on a percentage of annual base salary.
 Under our compensation structure, the allocation between base salary, STI and LTIP varies depending upon job title and responsibility levels.
-In 2014, this allocation for targeted compensation of our General Partner's NEOs was as follows:
+In 2015, this allocation for targeted compensation of our General Partner's NEOs was as follows:

-Base Salary Targeted STI Level Targeted LTIP Level Wouter T. van Kempen, Chairman of the Board and CEO (a) N/A N/A N/A Sean P. O'Brien, Group Vice President and CFO (a) N/A N/A N/A William S. Waldheim, President 35% 21% 44% Michael S. Richards, Vice President, General Counsel and Secretary 44% 20% 36%
+Targeted STI Targeted LTIP Base Salary Level Level Wouter T. van Kempen, Chairman of the Board, CEO, and President (a) N/A N/A N/A Sean P. O'Brien, Group Vice President and CFO (a) N/A N/A N/A William S. Waldheim, Former President (b) 35% 21% 44% Michael S. Richards, Vice President, General Counsel and Secretary 44% 20% 36%

-(a) Compensation for Messrs. van Kempen and O'Brien, each of whom devoted less than a majority of his time to the operations and management of the Partnership, was provided by DCP Midstream, LLC.
-The Partnership reimbursed DCP Midstream, LLC for their services under the Services Agreement, which reimbursement amount was based on the percentage of time allocated to our business during 2014.
+- (a) Compensation for Messrs. van Kempen and O'Brien, each of whom devoted less than a majority of his time to the operations and management of the Partnership, was provided by DCP Midstream, LLC.
+The Partnership reimbursed DCP Midstream, LLC for their services under the Services Agreement, which reimbursement amount was based on the percentage of time allocated to our business during 2015. - (b) Mr. Waldheim retired in May 2015 and therefore did not receive a grant under the LTIP in 2015.